Sebz84/CursorWebAppTemplate/DECISIONS.md

 ### ADR-002: Expo (frontend) + Tamagui UI system
 **Decision**: Build the primary client as an Expo app using expo-router, with Tamagui as the shared UI system.
 **Rationale**: Single codebase for web + native, cross-platform components, strong developer velocity.
 **Consequences**: Web SSR features are deferred; optionally introduce Next.js later if SSR/SEO is required.
+(Superseded by ADR-011.)

 ### ADR-003: Standalone backend with Hono/Fastify + tRPC
 **Decision**: Provide a dedicated backend app using Hono or Fastify with tRPC adapters.